 The Horsfall Turner essay prize is a prestigious award given to the best essay submission on a given topic every year.
 It is designed to encourage trainee solicitors, paralegals and stagiaires to engage with competition and European law.

-It is a great way to distinguish yourself amongst your peers and help you grow your career - why not see the list of previous winners and their essays!
+It is a great way for trainees to distinguish themselves amongst their peers and help you grow their careers - why not see the list of previous winners and their essays!

 - a first prize cheque of £1,000 or a highly commended prize cheque for £250

-- an invitation to the Competition Section annual dinner and awards taking place on Thursday 21 November 2019 at the Law Society.
-All prize winners will be seated on the Competition Section chair’s table.
+- an invitation to Chair’s table at the Competition Section annual dinner and awards which took place on Thursday 21 November 2019 at the Law Society.

-The Horsfall Turner essay question for 2019 is:
+The Horsfall Turner essay question for 2019 was:

 ‘Earlier this year, experts from the European Commission (EC) and a UK Digital Competition Expert Panel both made recommendations to adapt competition law and policy to the challenges of the digital era.
 Do you think the EC was right to propose a presumption of anti-competitive conduct, effectively shifting the burden of proof for pro-competitive benefits onto platform operators?’